Past & Present "Rulers of the World"

 The former Soviet leader was both idol and tyrant, and the speakers expressed their reverence.
 Most major session and many smaller forums ended with summary statements by Gorbachev who praised those who echoed his sentiments and corrected those who deviated from his revised party line.
 Chastising American individualism, democracy, decadence and resistance to UN-style globalism, he defended his own Communist record.

 Again and again, Gorbachev and his hand-picked "council of the wise" or "global brain trust" (does that sound like "democracy" or elitist tyranny?) told the assembly of more than 1000 guests and participants that a new set of inclusive universal values must replace the Judeo-Christian world view.
 "The wisdom distilled by all faiths" must determine the values needed to guide the world into the 21st Century.
 That means that familiar terms must be redefined to fit the new global perspective -- and the old beliefs and political systems must be abandoned.
 Poverty and oppression must be eradicated, and a new kind of equality must be established.
 [See The Secret Cabal]

-To broaden his base, Gorbachev linked his futurist visions to the world's timeless traditions.
-As in our new schools, all earth-centered or universalist religions fit the global model -- but Biblical monotheism (belief in the biblical God) is despised!
-No wonder the religious leaders invited to address the Forum taught pantheism (all is god since one cosmic force connects all things), universalism (all paths lead to the same ultimate reality), and monism (all is one) as its spiritual foundation.
+To broaden his base, Gorbachev linked his futurist visions to the world's timeless non-Christian traditions.
+Earth-centered or universalist religions fit the new global model -- but Biblical monotheism (faith in the biblical God) did not!
+The religious leaders invited to address the Forum obviously preferred pantheism (all is god since one cosmic force connects all things), universalism (all paths lead to the same ultimate reality), and monism (all is one) as its spiritual foundation.
 Among them were New Age educator Willis Harman, Esalen co-founder Michael Murphy, the Rajiv Gandhi Foundation Founder Sonia Gandhi, and the respective leaders of Vietnamese, Mongolian, and Cambodian Buddhism.
 Their input during panel discussion and roundtable sessions left no doubt that biblical Christianity was marked for decay.

 The absence of Christian leaders prompted a member of the press to ask Gorbachev why Western religious leaders were not represented at the conference.
 Showing his ignorance of Christianity, the Communist leader answered that "Western religion is represented by many of the leaders of the Forum."